SnowdogApps/magento2-theme-blank-sass/README.md

 # No longer maintained
 It's been quite a few years since this theme was created, but we need to move forward, so the early releases of Magento 2.4 will be the last officially supported.

 Feel free to fork this project and keep maintaining it, you can reach [me on Twitter](https://twitter.com/Igloczek) if you need some guidance or tips.
+You can also check one of the mainatained forks by [Cream](https://github.com/creaminternet/magento2-theme-blank-sass)

-You can also move to our latest solution [Alpaca Theme](https://github.com/SnowdogApps/magento2-alpaca-theme) or try [Hyvä Themes](https://hyva.io/hyva-themes-license.html).
+Maybe it's also time to try [Hyvä Themes](https://hyva.io/hyva-themes-license.html)?

 ---